Kampfgeschwader 200: The Mistel programme

-All Mistels were placed under the command of KG 200 and Oberst (Colonel) Joachim Helbig.
-By late 1944 emphasis was placed on an all-out attack on Soviet armaments and power plants but by March 1945 the bases had been overrun by the Soviet advance.
+All Mistels were placed under the command of KG 200 and Oberst (colonel) Joachim Helbig.
+By late 1944, emphasis was placed on an all-out attack on Soviet armaments and power plants but by March 1945 the bases had been overrun by the Soviet advance.
 KG 200 was ordered to concentrate Mistel operations against the bridges over the Oder and Neisse rivers.
-On 27 April 7 Mistel aircraft under Leutnant Dittmann of II./KG 200, escorted by Fw 190s, were launched against crossings at Küstrin, but only two Mistels got to the target to launch, results were inconclusive and the bridges remained intact.
-By April all available Mistel composite airframes had been expended and aircrew dispersed to nearby fighter units.
+On 27 April, 7 Mistel aircraft under Leutnant Dittmann of II./KG 200, escorted by Fw 190s, were launched against crossings at Küstrin, but only two Mistels got to the target to launch, results were inconclusive and the bridges remained intact.
+By April, all available Mistel composite airframes had been expended and aircrew dispersed to nearby fighter units.

-On 12 April 1945 Henschel Hs 293 standoff missiles were also used against bridges on the Oder, by Do 217 bombers of KG 200.
+On 12 April 1945, Henschel Hs 293 standoff missiles were also used against bridges on the Oder by Dornier Do 217 bombers of KG 200.

 Suicide and near-suicide missions

-In the last months of the war, a small number of high-ranking German officers pressed for a suicide fighter program as a last-ditch effort to stop Allied bombing runs over the Reich.
-This program, known as Selbstopfer ("self sacrifice"), was intended to use the Fieseler Fi 103R Reichenberg, a manned version of the V-1 pulsejet cruise missile, to attack enemy bombers and ground targets.
-Several test flights were carried out by Leonidas Squadron KG 200, and mass production of the converted pulsejet-propelled missiles had begun, but the program was stopped due to intervention from Baumbach who felt that these missions would be a waste of valuable pilots.
+In the last months of the war, a small number of high-ranking German officers pressed for a suicide fighter programme as a last-ditch effort to stop Allied bombing runs over the Reich.
+This programme, known as Selbstopfer ("self sacrifice"), was intended to use the Fieseler Fi 103R Reichenberg, a manned version of the V-1 flying bomb, to attack enemy bombers and ground targets.
+Several test flights were carried out by Leonidas Squadron KG 200, and mass production of the conversions had begun, but the programme was stopped due to intervention from Baumbach who felt that these missions would be a waste of valuable pilots.

 As part of the Aktion 24 operations, Dornier Do 24 flying boats were modified and loaded with explosives, with the intention that they would be landed on the Vistula River and exploded against river bridges used by Soviet forces.
 Experienced pilots were to be used to fly the aircraft to a point upstream where it would be left to a "suicide pilot" to ensure a collision with the bridge and ignite the explosives.
 The assumption that Soviet forces would not react and the unlikelihood of the aircrew managing to return to German-held territory after delivery made the concept highly dubious.
 The modified aircraft were destroyed on the ground during air raids.